Dr Loumidis has helped

 for a wide range of problems.
 CBT helps people identify and understand

-approach usually focuses on difficulties
+behaviour.
+The approach usually focuses on current as well as past

-shared view of your problems.
-This then
+view of your

-and strategies, which are continually monitored and evaluated.
-More
+time-limited therapy goals and strategies, which are continually

-information is available from the British
+monitored and evaluated.
+More information is available from the British Association for Behavioural and Cognitive

 Counselling